This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 6 Tips for an Egg-cellent Eco-Friendly Easter

-Over commercialization has turned Easter into a problem for many Eco friendly parents with every supermarket you walk into presenting you with an endless array of Easter chocolate & sweets that are too tempting a treat for little ones, but did you know over 3000 tons of Easter Egg packaging will be making its way to landfills & recycling facilities these Easter holidays, all of this discarded from the 8 million Easter Eggs we eat every year in just the U.K. alone, and with each egg being excessively packaged (on average only 38% of an Easter egg box (by volume) is taken up by the chocolate itself) that makes for a pretty wasteful Easter.
+Over commercialisation has turned Easter into a problem for many Eco friendly parents with every supermarket you walk into presenting you with an endless array of Easter chocolate & sweets that are too tempting a treat for little ones, but did you know over 3000 tons of Easter Egg packaging will be making its way to landfills & recycling facilities these Easter holidays, all of this discarded from the 8 million Easter Eggs we eat every year in just the U.K. alone, and with each egg being excessively packaged (on average only 38% of an Easter egg box (by volume) is taken up by the chocolate itself) that makes for a pretty wasteful Easter.

 So how can we celebrate Easter in a more sustainable way... heres our 6 top tips to celebrate an eggcellent Eco-friendly (& less wasteful) Easter that's fun for the whole family.